Matthew B. Frère

 Matt was the first attorney in Tennessee to become certified as an elder law specialist by the Tennessee Commission on Continuing Legal Education and Specialization.
 He is a member of the Knoxville Bar Association, the Tennessee Bar Association and the National Academy of Elder Law Attorneys (NAELA).
 In 2007 Matt was inducted to the Council of Advanced Practitioners, which is a peer election bestowed on only 64 out of 4,500 elder law attorneys nationwide.
-Matt lectures frequently to other attorneys, other professionals and to the public at large about elder and special needs issues, and he was one the creators (with Kelly) of the Community Law Talk Series for the Knoxville Bar Association for which he continues to speak every year.
+Matt lectures frequently to other attorneys, other professionals and to the public at large about elder and special needs issues, and he was one the creators (with Kelly) of the Community Law Talk Series for the Knoxville Bar Association.

 Matt is a tennis nut, and a member of the USTA.
 You’ll find him on the court – the tennis court, that is – at the Knoxville Racquet Club or wherever you invite him to play!

 Kelly has been a Knoxville native since the age of three when her parents moved here from New Orleans.
 She graduated from Bearden High School, then received her B.A. from Rhodes College in Memphis and a Paralegal degree from Tulane University.
 She received her J.D. from the University of Tennessee College of Law in 1991 and the next day became an associate of Guyton & Frère, working for her mother, Arline Guyton and her husband, Matt.